Kontoor Canada Co. – 2024 Report on Fighting Against Forced Labour and Child Labour in Supply Chains Act

 1. Statement of Commitment

-Kontoor Canada Co. (referred to herein as "Kontoor", "we", "us" or "our"), is committed to responsible sourcing and understands the importance of ensuring that forced and child labour is absent from our supply chain.
+Kontoor Canada Co. ("Kontoor," "we," "us," or "our") is dedicated to responsible sourcing and understands the importance of ensuring that forced and child labour is absent from our supply chain.
 This report outlines our policies, comprehensive approaches, and proactive measures taken to prevent and reduce the risk of forced or child labour and to enforce compliance with international standards and regulations, including the Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act.
 Kontoor operates and reports using a 52/53-week fiscal year ending on the Saturday closest to December 31 of each year.
-For the reporting purposes presented herein, all references pertain to the period from 1 January 2023 to 30 December 2023.
+For the reporting purposes presented herein, all references pertain to the period from 1 January 2024 to 28 December 2024.

 2. Structure, Activities and Supply Chain